Skip to main content

 © Alexandre Lamoureux

-Travel back in time to the land of the megaliths
+Travel back in time to the land of megaliths

 Carnac and its 3,000 menhirs, Locmariaquer and its giant monolith...
-Countless tumuli, alignments and other dolmens are scattered around the Bay of Quiberon.
+Countless tumulus, alignments and other dolmens have dotted the landscape of Quiberon Bay for 7,000 years.

 Carnac alignments